 Managing IoMT Data

-In the clinical trial space, there is a trend towards electronic record keeping and data capture, as well as digital trial management.
-Mobile devices have proven to be a very useful tool for capturing data from patients in a trial.
-Through them, patients can engage in regular surveys pertaining to their treatment and be notified about medication regimes.
-Additionally, other mobile capabilities such as feedback, gamification and reminders can be channeled to support behavioral change.
+IoT in clinical trials is so exciting due to the fact there is a trend towards electronic record keeping and data capture, as well as digital trial management.
+Mobile devices have proven to be a very useful tool for capturing data from patients in a trial, with mHealth an ever-growing area.
+Through mobile devices patients can engage in regular surveys pertaining to their treatment and be notified about medication regimes.
+Additionally, other mobile capabilities such as feedback, gamification and reminders can be channeled to support behavioral change and improve clinical data collection.

 Technological advancements have delivered devices for biological metric tracking - often know as wearables and biosensors.
 Such devices have primarily targeted the consumer fitness and wellbeing markets, but their utility is also being leveraged for clinical trials.
 These metric tracking devices offer the capability to collect accurate objective biological sourced data from patients remotely within a study (read about the purpose of big data in digital health here)

 According to McKinsey, such technologies enable real-time clinical trial monitoring and facilitate data-sharing between research groups, clinicians, pharmaceutical companies and clinical research organisations (CROs) and the patients themselves.
 Using analytic feedback that is captured from web-connected medical devices and aggregated clinical results, scientist can create shorter, more effective trials, with results that are valuable and useful to a wide range of stakeholders.
-As methods of data collection and analysis become more sophisticated, clinical trial sponsors stand to make unprecedented progress when conducting a trial.
+As methods of clinical data collection and analysis become more sophisticated, Sponsors stand to make unprecedented progress when conducting a study, helping them overcome one of the biggest challenges in clinical trials.

 Connected wearables and devices via a digital health platform